II. Works on Anne Carson > E. Chapters in essay collections > II.E.2022.002

-Guimarães, João Paulo; Jung, Daae; Hartung, Heike (editor); Kunow, Rüdiger (editor); Sweney, Matthew (editor)
+Guimarães, João Paulo; Jung, Daae; Hartung, Heike (Editor); Kunow, Rüdiger (Editor); Sweney, Matthew (Editor)

 “Anne Carson, dementia and the negative self” in Ageing masculinities, Alzheimer’s and dementia narratives [electronic resource] Bloomsbury Studies in the Humanities, Ageing and Later Life London: Bloomsbury Publishing, 2022, 91-102.